+- Mrs Penny Goh (from 19 April 2024) Independent Chairman

-- Mr Till Vestring Independent Chairman
+- Mr Till Vestring (up to 19 April 2024) Independent Chairman

 - Mr Danny Teoh

 Non-Independent Member

-- Prof Jean-François Manzoni Independent Member
+- Prof Jean-François Manzoni (up to 19 April 2024) Independent Member

-- Mrs Penny Goh
+- Mr Shirish Apte

 Independent Member

-- Mr Shirish Apte (from 1 January 2024) Independent Member

 The RC is responsible for ensuring a formal and transparent procedure for developing policies on director and executive remuneration and for determining the remuneration packages of individual directors and senior management.
 The RC assists the Board to ensure that remuneration policies and practices are sound in that they are able to attract, retain and motivate without being excessive, thereby maximising shareholder value.
-The RC recommends to the Board. for endorsement, a framework of remuneration (which covers all aspects of remuneration including directors' fees, salaries, allowances, bonuses, share-based incentives and awards, benefits-in-kind and termination payments) and the specific remuneration packages for each director and the key management personnel.
-The RC also reviews the remuneration of senior management and administers the Keppel Restricted Share Plan and Keppel Performance Share Plan (the "Keppel RSP" and "Keppel PSP").
-The Keppel RSP 2020 and the Keppel PSP 2020 (collectively, the "New Share Plans") were approved by shareholders at the AGM held on 2 June 2020.
+The RC recommends to the Board. for endorsement, a framework of remuneration (which covers all aspects of remuneration including directors' fees, salaries, allowances, bonuses, share-based incentives and awards. benefits-in-kind and termination payments) and the specific remuneration packages for each director and the key management personnel.
+The RC also reviews the remuneration of senior management and administers the Keppel Restricted Share Plan, Keppel Performance Share Plan (the "Keppel RSP" and "Keppel PSP") and Keppel Carried Interest Programme.
+The Keppel RSP and the Keppel PSP (collectively, the "Share Plans") were approved by shareholders at the AGM held on 2 June 2020.
 In addition, the RC reviews Keppel's obligations arising in the event of termination of the executive directors' and key management personnel's contract of service, to ensure that such contracts of service contain fair and reasonable termination clauses which are not overly generous.

-The detailed terms of reference of the RC are disclosed on pages 104 to 105 herein.
+The detailed terms of reference of the RC are disclosed on pages 102 to 103 herein

 Access to Expert Advice: The RC has access to expert advice from external remuneration consultants where required.
-In FY 2023, the RC sought views from external remuneration consultant.
-Willis Towers Watson. on market practice and trends, and benchmarks against comparable organisations.
+In FY 2024, the RC sought views from external remuneration consultant, Willis Towers Watson, on market practice and trends, and benchmarks against comparable organisations.
 The RC undertook a review of the independence and objectivity of the external remuneration consultants through discussions with the external remuneration consultants and has confirmed that the external remuneration consultants had no relationships with the Company which would affect their independence and objectivity.